-The W.O.
-Atwater Memorial Lecture was established in 1968 to honor the memory of Wilbur Olin Atwater (1844-1907) and to recognize scientists who have made unique contributions toward improving the diet and nutrition of people around the world.
+Established in 1968, the W.O.
+Atwater Memorial Lecture honors the memory of Wilbur Olin Atwater (1844-1907) by recognizing scientists who have made unique contributions toward improving the diet and nutrition of people around the world.
 Atwater, considered the father of modern nutrition research and education, was the U.S. Department of Agriculture's first chief of nutrition investigations.

-The lecture, co-sponsored by the American Society for Nutrition,is on a research topic, scientific trend or policy issue of the Lecturer's choice.
-An honorarium of $2,000, a medallion, and expenses to attend the meeting to present the Lecture are part of the award.
+The lecture is a forum for a presentation on a scientific topic, trend, issue, or policy of the lecturer's choice.
+An honorarium of $2,000, a medallion, and expenses to present the lecture are part of the award.